veejay-kathuria/Trading-Strategies/README.md

 # Trading-Strategies
-An implementation of Trading Strategies for different traded assets.
+An implementation of Trading Strategies for different traded assets with Python.